Acegame-ai/Mayan-Run/README.md

 ## Introduction

-Maya Run is designed to be a fast-paced and exciting endless runner game where players control a character named Maya.
+Mayan Run is designed to be a fast-paced and exciting endless runner game where players control a character named Maya.
 The goal is to run as far as possible while avoiding obstacles and collecting coins to manage your speed and achieve high scores.

 ## Features